 Allow for recalculation.
 When this option is checked, the table may be automatically recomputed.
-Data are recomputed when changes are applied to the cross section's properties, when the 'Recompute' button in the current window is pressed.
-In case the processed data have been manually adjusted, it may be necessary to uncheck this option in order to make sure to keep them unchanged afterwards.
+Data are recomputed when changes are applied to the

 Processed data are also recomputed when the setup is saved when 'Allow for recalculation' is checked.

 Recompute.
 This button is only active when the option 'Allow for recalculation' is checked.
 Pressing this button recomputes all the processed data in the table.